Getting customers to that site is the next, often trickier, step.

 The best complete SEO plugins for WordPress

-Now that we’ve covered what you can do directly from WordPress admin, we’ll look at the SEO plugins available.
+Now that we’ve covered what you can do directly, we’ll look at the SEO plugins available to help you along the way.

 Yoast SEO

-Yoast can be used to optimise text, page titles, descriptions, permalinks and alt text, among many other features.
-It also has some built-in technical SEO features, such as automatically no-indexing your internal pages, and adding self-referencing canonical tags.
+Yoast can be used to optimise text, page titles, descriptions, permalinks and alt text.
+Built-in technical SEO features such as no-indexing toggles for your internal pages, self-referencing canonical tags and an easy-to-use dashboard help website owners to rapidly assess and improve.

 In addition to many other points, Yoast gives the following information:

-As with any SEO plugin, Yoast’s advice does need to be taken with a pinch of salt.
-For example, Yoast doesn’t like passive voice, which might suit an eCommerce site with active language, but wouldn’t suit a financial services company that needs to remain more impartial.
+• As with any SEO plugin, Yoast’s advice does need to be taken with a pinch of salt.
+Yoast doesn’t like the more passive tone that might suit an eCommerce site or a financial services company that needs to remain impartial.

 All In One SEO

-The other most widely-used SEO plugin for WordPress is All In One SEO, also known as AIOSEO.
-Perhaps the most notable difference between AIOSEO and Yoast is the on-page copy checks that Yoast includes.
+Another widely used and well-reviewed SEO plugin for WordPress is All In One SEO, also known as AIOSEO.

 AIOSEO enables the user to have more control over features that Yoast tends to employ as a default.
 For example, users have the choice to: